 Every cat owner should have at least one set of nail trimmers to reduce a chance of scratching or snagging furniture, and to prevent nail overgrowth because not all cats instinctively sharpen their nails.

 Home dental care involves brushing the teeth every day and reduce and help prevent tartar buildup and gingivitis.

-No kitten home is complete without their own bed, litter box, and food and water bowls.
+No kitten home is complete without their own bed, litter box, food, and water bowls.
 Likewise, by preparing ahead and having these items already at home you don’t run the risk of leaving your new kitten home-alone to run to the store.
-In addition, it helps transition the kitten to their new home and they can become acclimated to their surroundings.
+Further, it can help transition your kitten to their new home and they can become acclimated to their surroundings.

 Best practices for getting your new kitten to adapt to their new home

-Wilde explains, for instance, “Cat trees can give cats a place to go and climb to escape other pets and children in the house.
-Wilde continues, “Similarly, cats like cubbies and should have a safe space to hide.”
+“Cat trees can give cats a place to go and climb to escape other pets and children in the house.
+Also, cats like cubbies and should have a safe space to hide.”